National Security Principles and the Right to Information

 Endeavouring to elaborate Principles that are of universal value and applicability;

-Recommend that appropriate bodies at the national, regional and international levels undertake steps to disseminate and discuss these Principles, and endorse, adopt and/or implement them to the extent possible, with a view to achieving progressively the full realization of the right to information as set forth in Principle 1:
+Recommend that appropriate bodies at the national, regional, and international levels undertake steps to disseminate and discuss these Principles, and endorse, adopt, and/or implement them to the extent possible, with a view to achieving progressively the full realization of the right to information as set forth in Principle 1.

 In these Principles, unless the context otherwise requires:

-“Public authorities” include all bodies within the executive, legislative and judicial branches at all levels of government, constitutional and statutory authorities, and non-state bodies that are owned or controlled by government or that serve as agents of the government.
-Public authorities also include private or other entities that perform public functions or services or operate with substantial public funds or benefits, but only in regard to the performance of those functions, provision of services, or use of public funds or benefits.
+“Public authorities” include all bodies within the executive, legislative, and judicial branches at all levels of government, constitutional and statutory authorities, including security sector authorities; and non-state bodies that are owned or controlled by government or that serve as agents of the government.
+“Public authorities” also include private or other entities that perform public functions or services or operate with substantial public funds or benefits, but only in regard to the performance of those functions, provision of services, or use of public funds or benefits.

 PART I: GENERAL PRINCIPLES

 (a) Everyone has the right to seek, receive, use, and impart information held by or on behalf of public authorities, or to which public authorities are entitled by law to have access.